How Tracee Ellis Ross of ‘Black-ish’ Teaches Us About Sympathy

 I have three celebrities that I religiously follow and frequently love their posts: Oprah Winfrey, Tia Mowry, and Tracee Ellis Ross.

 I follow Oprah for her wisdom, Tia for parenting and cooking, and Tracee Ellis Ross for laughs.

 Out of those three, I especially like Tracee Ellis Ross.
 I initially started following Tracee because her show Black-ish on ABC had captivated my interest.
-When Black-ish premiered, I immediately fell in love with it, though that’s not to say that I didn’t have concerns on whether or not this show would last.
+When Black-ish premiered, I immediately fell in love with it, though that’s not to say that I didn’t have concerns about whether or not this show would last.
+It was REAL.

 I previously knew Tracee from her work on the TV show Girlfriends where she played Joan Clayton, and that character role was hilarious.
 I frequently related to Joan, because she is crazy, quirky, intelligent & weird.
 Her character was flawed and easy to relate to.